pronovic/apologies-server/DEVELOPER.md

 - run demo: Run the demo client (requires running server)
 ```

-## Integration with IntelliJ
+## Integration with IntelliJ or PyCharm

+I have used both PyCharm and IntelliJ Ultimate (with the Python plugin
+installed).
+These two IDEs are basically equivalent except for the location of some
-By integrating Black and Pylint with IntelliJ, most everything important that
+configuration.
+By integrating Black and Pylint, most everything important that
-can be done from a shell environment can also be done right in IntelliJ.
+can be done from a shell environment can also be done right in IntelliJ or PyCharm.

-Unfortunately, it is somewhat difficult to provide a working IntelliJ
+Unfortunately, it is somewhat difficult to provide a working IntelliJ or
-configuration that other developers can simply import.
-There are still some
+PyCharm configuration that other developers can simply import.
+There are still
-manual steps required.
-I have checked in a minimal `.idea` directory, so at
+some manual steps required.
+I have checked in a minimal `.idea` directory, so
-least all developers can share a single inspection profile, etc.
+at least all developers can share a single inspection profile, etc.

 ### Prerequisites